 The Department of Midwifery is committed to supporting students in their journey to midwifery registration.
 Student experience is at the heart of the midwifery team philosophy:

-In order to achieve this overall objective, the programme will facilitate the student to develop personally and professionally to become a competent, sensitive practitioner who is able to perform effectively in a variety of settings; working both independently and in collaboration with other professionals to ensure the best possible outcomes for women and their families.
+In order to achieve this overall objective, the programme will facilitate the student to develop personally and professionally to become a competent, sensitive practitioner and future midwifery leader who is able to perform effectively in a variety of settings; working both independently and in collaboration with other professionals to ensure the best possible outcomes for women and their families.

-Additionally, the MMid Midwifery will provide a programme of education which will develop the student’s abilities in independent study, research and enquiry.
-It will emphasise the need for evidence-based practice and promote an ethos of ongoing study and lifelong learning.
+Additionally, the MMid Midwifery will provide a programme of education which will develop the student’s abilities in advanced scholarship, including clinical research, leadership and management.
+It will provide the student with the opportunities to hone their professional and academic abilities to a very high standard, emphasising the need for evidence-based practice and promoting an ethos of research activity and lifelong learning.

-In achieving these objectives, students completing the MMid Midwifery at Kingston University will be sought-after practitioners; with the necessary personal and professional attributes to enjoy rewarding careers as midwives and to contribute meaningfully to the development of the profession
+In achieving these objectives, students completing the MMid Midwifery at Kingston University will be sought-after practitioners; with the necessary personal and professional attributes to enjoy rewarding midwifery careers as clinicians, researchers, educationalists or leaders who are able to contribute meaningfully to the development and enhancement of the profession.

 Intended learning outcomes